 It’s somewhat foggy as to the exact length of a vinyl wrap’s life, but they tend to last anywhere from 3-8 years.

 The lifespan of a vinyl wrap, of course, depends on how well it’s maintained and the exact specifications outlined by the manufacturer.
-A quality vinyl will last longer than a cheap one.
+A high-quality vinyl will last longer than a cheap one.

 Vinyl wraps are prone to scratches and dents when docking, so it’s advised to get a fender or soft bumper covers to drop down the sides to protect the vinyl.
 Marine plants and fungi are likely to grow overtime too if you keep your boat in the water.

 Many vinyl wrappers will provide customers with a repair kit to fix up any minor scratches, so you wouldn’t have to worry too much about a minor mishap.
 Some even come with a warranty.
 Try not to clean your wrap with harsh chemicals, though.
 Just use a mild soap or you’ll damage the wrap.

 The longevity of your vinyl wrap also depends on the quality of the material and installation.
-Getting seasoned professionals to wrap your boat is important if you want it to last more than 2 or 3 seasons.
+Getting seasoned professionals to wrap your boat is important if you want it to last more than 2 or 3 seasons, and many of them will offer you a free quote or estimate.

 Vinyl Compared to a Paint Job

 Getting a vinyl wrap is typically a lot cheaper and faster than having your boat painted.
 Wraps usually cost about a third of a marine paint job.

 A lot of the cuts in cost come in the shortened labor time.
 A paint job can take significantly longer.
 The boat needs to be prepped with a primer before the actual painting can even begin.